mridul-py/LeetCode-Solutions/README.md

 - **Clean, Readable Code:** Each solution prioritizes clarity and efficiency, with well-organized code and minimal complexity.
 - **Constant Updates:** New solutions are added weekly as I solve more LeetCode problems to enhance my skills and keep this repository fresh.

+---

 ## 📁 File Structure

-- **Problem Title:** Each file is named after the problem it solves for quick identification.
+Each folder represents a category of problems, and each file is named after the corresponding LeetCode problem.

 ### Languages:
 - **Python** (`.py`)
 - **Java** (`.java`)

 ### Solution Format:
-- Code solutions follow a clear structure, with comments explaining the approach, complexity analysis, and any alternative strategies considered.
+- Clean code with comments.
+- Time and space complexity mentioned.
+- Alternative approaches when relevant.

 ### Sample Directory:
 ```plaintext